RickLloyd24/Beer-Keg-Monitor/Readme.md

 #include <ESP_Mail_Client.h>      //Email and Text Message Library

-#include "NTP.h"                  //Network Time Protocol library

-#include "WiFiUdp.h"              //Universal Data Package library (required for NTP)

-#include <ArduinoOTA.h>           //Over-The-Air (OTA) Updates

-#include <WiFiClient.h>           //Wi-Fi Client Library

-#include <WebServer.h>            //Wi-Fi Server Library
+#include <AsyncWebServer.h>            //Wi-Fi Server Library

-#include <ElegantOTA.h>           //Easy to Use OTA updater
+#include <AsyncElegantOTA.h>           //Easy to Use OTA updater

 You notice that there is not a HX711 library.
-I felt this library was overly complicated and I did not have enough pins to run both data and clock to all scales.
+I felt this library was overly complicated and I did not have enough pins to run both data and clock lines to all scales.
 So I wrote my own code with a single clock to drive all the scales.
 The library is HX711_Single_Clk and it is available on GitHub.

 ## Lessons Learned